-What Is a SWPPP?
+What Is a SWPPP On a Construction Site?

-Key Elements of the SWPPP
+Key Elements of the SWPPP for Construction Sites

 - Employee Training and Awareness Programs: Ensuring that construction site personnel are trained and aware of best practices is a crucial aspect of SWPPPs.
-These programs educate workers on pollution prevention measures, spill response procedures, and the importance of adhering to the SWPPP.
+These programs educate workers on pollution-prevention measures, spill-response procedures, and the importance of adhering to the SWPPP.

 - Stabilization Techniques: SWPPPs detail stabilization techniques to establish vegetation and prevent soil erosion once construction activities are completed.
 This may involve seeding, mulching, and other measures to stabilize disturbed areas.